Extending KIWI NG with Custom Operations

 </catalog>

-and the main XML catalog from the system which is /etc/xml/catalog
+and the main XML catalog from the system, /etc/xml/catalog.

 Note

-It depends on the distribution and its version how the main catalog gets informed about the existence of the KIWI NG extension catalog file.
-Please consult the distribution manual about adding XML catalogs.
+How the main catalog is informed about the existence of the KIWI NG extension catalog file depends on the distribution and its version.
+Refer to the distribution documentation for information on adding XML catalogs.

-If the following command provides the information to the correct RELAX NG schema file you are ready for a first test:
+If the following command provides the information for the correct RELAX NG schema file, you are ready for a first test:

 $ xmlcatalog /etc/xml/catalog http://www.my_plugin.com